Quick answer

 The points of issue

-- Composite text drawn from Naked Lunch, The Soft Machine, and The Ticket That Exploded
+- Composite text drawn from Naked Lunch, The Soft Machine, and The Ticket That Exploded, rearranged into a new narrative

 How John Calder / Olympia Press marked a first edition